Australian history wars: Controversy over smallpox in Australia

 It is difficult to be certain how much the History Wars have influenced research into these theories.
 The issues involved certainly invite moral and political controversy, and may rouse partisan feelings.
-To believe that the success of the 1788 settlement in Sydney depended on an act of germ warfare would validate the intense sense of grievance felt by many Aborigines.
-As well, many non-Aborigines (especially on the Left of Australian politics) feel strongly that the injustices of the past now need to be fully and urgently recognised.
+To believe that the success of the 1788 settlement in Sydney depended on an act of germ warfare would validate the intense sense of grievance felt by many Indigenous Australians.
+As well, many non-Indigenous Australians (especially on the Left of Australian politics) feel strongly that the injustices of the past now need to be fully and urgently recognised.

 Yet others, especially on the Right, may be embarrassed or horrified by such a story, and may feel that the reputation of pioneering ancestors needs to be rescued from an unfortunate fashion for national self-denigration.
 For this group, the most congenial theory might be that smallpox, after reaching Northern Australia via Macassan traders in the 1780s moved inexorably on, mainly along Aboriginal trade routes, till it reached Sydney.
 They may also find the chickenpox theory acceptable, because, although it accepts that the First Fleet brought the epidemic, there would be no malice involved.
 (The chickenpox virus never leaves the body; so, it would have been carried to Australia unconsciously by colonists, some of whom later suffered a revival of the disease in the still-infectious form shingles.)
 Much the same would apply to theories that smallpox was accidentally released from the surgeons’ variolation jars.

 The History Wars need not be the only fault-line in this debate.
-Professor John Carmody, for instance, has hinted that there may also be a “two cultures” fault-line at work between historians and medical scientists.
+Professor John Carmody, for instance, has hinted that there may also be a "two cultures" fault-line at work between historians and medical scientists.
 Yet the History Wars element in the debate involves issues that are emotional for many Australians; and the “scanty data”, of which Frank Fenner complained leave large scope for scenarios that support a preferred view.

-A fairly lengthy review of the “smallpox” debate by Robert Barnes in 2009 revealed (like Cumpston’s extensive earlier review in 1914) how often historians (including Barnes himself) have hesitated between opposing viewpoints.
+A fairly lengthy review of the “smallpox” debate by Robert Barnes in 2009 revealed (like Cumpston's extensive earlier review in 1914) how often historians (including Barnes himself) have hesitated between opposing viewpoints.
 Summing up the debate in 2021, the historian Peter Dowling wrote in 2021 that: "no one author or theory has in the end prevailed over the others.
 The question of the origin of the 1789 smallpox epidemic among the Australian Aboriginal people has remained unresolved."

 Despite these uncertainties, the debate has been mainly a respectful and co-operative exchange between experts in differing disciplines, and it has occurred quite largely so far in academic publications rather than at media or tabloid level.
 Academics are not immune to ideologies or combativeness; but their professional work involves practicing (and teaching their students) methods of objective scholarly research.
 Hence, they are often wary of arousing passions or moralizing upon uncertain data.
 Some, like Carmody and Hunter, have warned explicitly that the History Wars may be a threat to impartial research.